Castles and cliffs, seals and skylarks. On a coastal circular walk rich in views, history and natural abundance.

 The hidden estuaries audio clips are best listened to at the key positions around the walk, all of which are marked on the downloadable walk map (link on the right) and physically on-site by small plaques.
-You can download the clips from the audio player on the right of this page, onto an MP3 player or simply call the local no. 01548 802315 on-site and then the 3 digit number shown for each position.
+You can download the clips from the audio player on the right of this page.

-2 stiles; 4 flights of steps; 2 steep descents; 1 steep ascent.
+Long flights of steps.
+2 steep descents; 1 steep ascent.
+2 stiles.